kristopolous/tube-get/README.md

 After you press enter the magic begins.
 The script runs a few attempts trying to sniff the common pre-packaged technologies that are used to build these sites and derives the video url.

 Then it will download the content and save it locally.
+It doesn't use the `<title>` from the site, which is often just a bunch of NSFW words smacked together.
+A directory full of files with names like 5a96131c58ef9.mp4 is probably ok.
+I should probably make a separate sqlite way to organize them though.

 Some features:

  * Looks for embed tags and can follow them
  * Knows how to deal with rtmp streams (you need rtmpdump for it).
- * Figures how what the proper HTTP referer to use is
+ * Figures what the proper HTTP referer to use is
- * Logs the link that it started with along with what it was derived to ... or if it was a failure
+ * Logs the timestamp, link that it started with, and what it was derived to ... or if it was a failure

 ## Runs in the background.